apaul6dev/pokemon-api/README.md

 This project uses a .CSV file as a database, which can be updated, deleted, created, modified using Api Rest.

-if you have problems with the migrations, execute this command:
+If you have trouble starting the project, run the following command:

 rails db:migrate

+Node: The application does not depend on a relational database but has classes of type record.
+You can check /lib/csvs/pokemons.csv and you can see how this file changes.

 # pokemon-api